Matt Marquardt

-Matt Marquardt (born July 19, 1987) is a retired Canadian ice hockey left winger.
+Matt Marquardt (born July 19, 1987) is a Canadian former professional ice hockey left winger.
 He most recently played for the Jacksonville Icemen of the ECHL.
-Marquardt was selected by the Columbus Blue Jackets in the 7th Round (194th Overall) of the 2006 NHL Entry Draft.
+Marquardt was selected by the Columbus Blue Jackets in the 7th round (194th overall) of the 2006 NHL Entry Draft.

 Playing career

 Major junior

 A native of North Bay, Ontario, Marquardt wasn't selected in his Ontario Hockey League (OHL) draft year.
 Instead, Moncton Wildcats head coach, Ted Nolan, enticed him to come east and play in the Quebec Major Junior Hockey League (QMJHL), for the 2005–06 season.
 The Wildcats couldn't be happier, as Marquardt improved and garnered more ice time as the season progressed, finishing with 25 points, 16 of which were goals.
 The bruiser was one of the team's many unsung heroes during the 2006 Memorial Cup tournament.

 With the departure of several high-end prospects to a variety of AHL destinations, and coach Nolan to the National Hockey League (NHL), Marquardt had an unexpected surge in offensive production, in his second season with Moncton.
 He was top on the team in both goals and total points.
 19 of his 41 goals that season, came while on the powerplay.

 After beginning the 2007–08 season with Moncton, he was traded at the deadline to the Baie-Comeau Drakkar.
 Marquardt registered a career-high 43 goals, split between his time at Moncton and Baie-Comeau, during the regular season.
 Baie-Comeau would be eliminated in the opening round of the 2008 Memorial Cup playoffs, by Rimouski Océanic.